wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

 ### Navigating lineage
 The lineage graph is generated based on the `type` you provide when you create runs and artifacts.

-The artifact type you provide is located in the dark blue header next to the **ARTIFACT** label.
-The name of the artifact, along with the artifact version, is shown in the light blue region underneath the **ARTIFACT** label.

-The job type you provide when you initialized a run is located next to the **RUN** label.
-The W&B run name is located in the light green region underneath the **RUN** label.
+The artifact or run type you provide is located above its name, withA artifacts represented by blue icona and runs represented by green icons.
 The input and output of a run or artifact is depicted in the graph with arrows.
-Artifacts are represented by blue icona and Runs are represented by green icons.

 :::info
 You can view the type and the name of artifact in both the left sidebar and in the **Lineage** tab.